vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Submitting the spark job

 Copy the files in this repo to your s3 bucket and amend the 1304spark-submit.sh file to point to your s3 bucket.
 Run the file.
-It will take somewhere from about 7 - 25 minutes for Pyspark job to complete, depending on the hardware spec.
+It will take somewhere from about 10 - 30 minutes for the Spark job to complete, depending on the hardware spec.
 It computes a netting set NPV for 5000 simulations across future 454 dates for 2 swaps and 1 FxFwd.

 After the spark job completes, it will create an "output" folder in your s3 bucket.
 The output files  are time-grid array and NPV cube.